SanyamSwami123/Software-Requirement-Specification-Format/README.md

 #### Non-Functional Attributes :
 In this, non-functional attributes are explained that are required by software system for better performance.
 An example may include Security, Portability, Reliability, Reusability, Application compatibility, Data integrity, Scalability capacity, etc.

+#### Preliminary Schedule and Budget :
+In this, initial version and budget of project plan are explained which include overall time duration required and overall cost required for development of project.